gterranova/edx-nodejs-assignment-1/README.md

 https://courses.edx.org/courses/course-v1:Microsoft+DEV283x+2T2018/course/

 It converts a CSV file to JSON and saves it to same directory.
-You can provide the CSV on the command line (otherwise it defaults to the provided customer-data.json).
+You can provide the CSV on the command line (otherwise it defaults to the provided customer-data.csv).

 ```
 $ node . [cvs file]